Wildfires are ravaging the West coast. Here's how you can help - KVIA

 Deadly Wildfires are wreaking havoc on California, Oregon, and Washington forcing tens of thousands of people into shelters amid the coronavirus pandemic.

-Various non-profit organizations are responding to assist displaced residents and help with recovery.
+Various non-profit organizations are responding to assist first responders, displaced residents and help with recovery.
 To support all of the organizations helping out, click on the button above or click here.

 The Red Cross is working in all three states providing meals, health services, comfort and other support for affected residents..
 The organization is accepting donations and looking to enlist thousands of volunteers to help during wildfire season.